Monday, July 01, 2019

 The people were astonished.
 They said, "What kind of man is he?
 Even the winds and the sea obey him."

 The first reading is about the destruction of Sodom and Gomorrah for their sins and depraved actions.
-God spared Lot and his family; however, Lot's wife ignored the instruction not to look back and was turned into a pillar of salt.
+God spares Lot and his family; however, Lot's wife ignores the instruction not to look back and is turned into a pillar of salt.